GIT Compactifications of M_{0,n} and Flips: Modular interpretation of chambers

 \section{Modular interpretation of chambers}

 In the absence of strictly semistable points, i.e., for linearizations in open GIT chambers, the GIT quotients $U_{d,n} \gquot \SL(d+1)$ are fine moduli spaces of pointed rational curves.
 In this section we describe explicitly the functors they represent.
-A useful framework for accomplishing this is provided by Smyth's notion of a \emph{modular compactification} \cite{Smy09}.
+One approach is to describe each quotient as a moduli space of polarized pointed rational curves, as in \S\ref{ssec:moduliofpolarizedcurves}.
+Another useful framework for accomplishing this is provided by Smyth's notion of a \emph{modular compactification} \cite{Smy09}, cf. \S\ref{sec:modcomp}.